explcre/chat/README.md

 Now it supports chatgpt!
 ## How to deploy it with openai API key
 I let chatgpt know my information and let it imitate me.

-To use chatgpt function,   change the API key in `./script.js`.
+To use chatgpt function by yourself based on this repo,  change the API key in `./script.js`.
 `var OPENAI_API_KEY = "";` lies in around line 23.

 You can get the key from https://platform.openai.com/account/api-keys

+The format of api key is like `sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

 ## How to change the predefined information learned by ChatGPT
 If you want to change the predefined text of chatgpt please change in `./script.js`.

-`var predefined_text="Can you imitate that you are Pengcheng Xu?...."`lies in around line 10.
+You can change the variable `var predefined_text="Can you imitate that you are Pengcheng Xu?...."` which lies in around line 10.

 Change the content of it and you will make chatgpt learn the thing you defined in advance!